awsdocs/aws-step-functions-developer-guide/doc_source/concepts-error-handling.md

 # Error Handling<a name="concepts-error-handling"></a>

 Any state can encounter runtime errors\.
 Errors can happen for various reasons:
-+ State machine definition issues \(for example, no matching rule in a `Choice` state\)\.
++ State machine definition issues \(for example, no matching rule in a `Choice` state\)
-+ Task failures \(for example, an exception in a Lambda function\)\.
++ Task failures \(for example, an exception in a Lambda function\)
-+ Transient issues \(for example, network partition events\)\.
++ Transient issues \(for example, network partition events\)

-By default, when a state reports an error, Step Functions causes the execution to fail entirely\.
+By default, when a state reports an error, AWS Step Functions causes the execution to fail entirely\.

 ## Error Names<a name="error-handling-error-representation"></a>

-Step Functions identifies errors in Amazon States Language using case\-sensitive strings, known as *error names*\.
-Amazon States Language defines a set of built\-in strings that name well\-known errors, all beginning with the `States.` prefix\.
+Step Functions identifies errors in the Amazon States Language using case\-sensitive strings, known as *error names*\.
+The Amazon States Language defines a set of built\-in strings that name well\-known errors, all beginning with the `States.` prefix\.

 ** `States.ALL` **
 A wildcard that matches any known error name\.